sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ### Examples

-To publish all changesets created by a campaign:
+To publish all changesets created by a batch change:

 ```yaml
 changesetTemplate:
   published: true
 ```

-To publish all changesets created by a campaign as drafts:
+To publish all changesets created by a batch change as drafts:

 ```yaml
 changesetTemplate: